 Users in X user group can't log in

 If you find that users in some user groups can't log in, it is most likely a setting issue for that or those user groups.
-To resolve this, assuming your admin user group can log in, you would want to change the user group setting to:
+To resolve this, assuming your admin user group can log in, you would want to change the user group setting for:

 Can stay logged into the site?

 If you also changed the Admin user group to No for Can Stay Logged Into the Site, you'll need to go to the database to resolve that issue.
-This step is not for novices and could cause harm to your database if you don't know how to work with databases.
+This step is not for novices and could cause harm to your database if you don't know how to work in databases.
 Please contact us for help if you are not familiar with databases.